rexhip/rexhip/docs/Readme.md

 #### Station block (SB) example
 This six lines of code bellow and the variable definition (not shown) is all that is needed to read the data from the a MAG 6000 device.
-Please see the whole block at: [station blocks/Siemens_mag_6000.scl](/station%20blocks/Siemens_mag_6000.scl)

 ```pascal
 // Siemens - SITRANS F M MAG 6000